ipfs-inactive/faq/README.md

 ## Contribute

-Feel free to join in.
-All welcome.
+Feel free to join in and ask or answer questions in the issues.
+No helpful comment is too small, no answer too big.

 **Want to hack on IPFS?**